-My first collection of short stories A Creature Wanting Form is available for pre-order now.
+My first collection of short stories A Creature Wanting Form is available now.

 Here's how the nice folks at OR Books describe it:

 A Creature Wanting Form